Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Sometimes it helps to look at progress across longer intervals, says Alice Corner of Venngage.
 Corner suggests that “every weekly marketing report should include [week over week] WoW improvements.
 Numbers are useful for the specifics but can be meaningless without context.
 Always include information about the previous week, or the weekly average so that you have a better grasp on the bigger picture.”

 Ryan Patterson of SeniorAdvice.com also looks at the longer-term fluctuation to determine the best course.
 “You should always be looking at week-to-week rolling averages.
 This can be for web traffic, ad clicks, customer acquisitions, or any other metric.
 This is enormously helpful not only to see your progress (or lack of) over time, but to help detect seasonal patterns, technical issues, etc.”

 For Zarar Ameen of CANZ Marketing, it really comes down to the motivation behind all the numbers.
 “You can choose to include whatever metrics you deem suitable in your weekly report.
 However, anybody can get into your ad account to peep into results.”
 Says Ameen, “What they won’t understand, looking at your account is the rationale behind a particular campaign.
 They won’t know how you think the campaign would benefit them.
 They won’t understand your strategy to make up for the loss if the campaign doesn’t bring the anticipated results.
 So, you need to include the background reason, success rate, and future corrective actions in your report.

 The numbers don’t lie, but they do tell a story.
-Many of our experts rely on statistical and data analysis to show the way during weekly marketing reporting.
+Many of our experts rely on the data obtained from their marketing reporting software to review weekly performance.